RedisLabs/redislabs-docs/content/rs/security/control-plane-security/user-security.md

 alwaysopen: false
 categories: ["RS"]
 ---

-Redis Enterprise comes with an easy to use user interface to help you configure your deployment.
-The control plane consists of a website based user interface and a REST API used to automating tasks.
-This section details the configurable parameters that you can use to help secure the control plane and the API.
+Redis Enterprise Software (RS) includes an admin console and a REST API to manage your deployment.

 ## Role Based Access Control